 So why isn’t everyone using the square foot gardening method?
 Unfortunately, there are some disadvantages to the method:

-• smaller bed (4 ft x 4ft) isn’t ideal for growing spreading plants like pumpkins or larger crops like corn.
+- a smaller bed (4 ft x 4ft) isn’t ideal for growing spreading plants like pumpkins or larger crops like corn.

-• the idealized 6-inch-deep bed in not conducive to growing deep rooted vegetables like carrots, parsnips or potatoes.
-Raised bed enthusiasts should consider a 12 inch or deeper bed to accommodate those types of vegetables
+- the idealized 6-inch-deep bed in not conducive to growing deep rooted vegetables like carrots, parsnips or potatoes.
+Raised bed enthusiasts should consider a 12 inch or deeper bed to accommodate those types of vegetables.

-• raised beds tend to dry out quicker than in ground beds, meaning the water saved from row gardening may be lost because of increased watering.
+- raised beds tend to dry out quicker than in ground beds, meaning the water saved from row gardening may be lost because of increased watering.

-• increased plant density may lead to foliar diseases.
+- increased plant density may lead to foliar diseases.

-• the traditional method, as taught by Mel Bartholomew, uses peat moss in the soil make-up.
+- the traditional method, as taught by Mel Bartholomew, uses peat moss in the soil make-up.
 Using peat moss is not sustainable; harvesting peat moss is notoriously environmentally unfriendly.

 Many of these disadvantages are easily remedied, making square foot gardening an excellent choice when it comes to gardening methods.
 I would highly recommend square foot gardening to novice gardeners, due to the reasonable yields that can be achieved with low overall maintenance needs, a winning combination!